ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 # Expo modules

-Turbo Modules and the necessary knowledge to make use of `JSI` is not trivial at all.
-It requires knowledge of C++, ObjC, Kotlin/Java, Java's JNI, the build systems and most of all knowledge of the internals of RN.
+`Turbo Modules` and the necessary knowledge to make use of `JSI` is not trivial at all.
+It requires knowledge of C++, ObjC, Kotlin/Java, Java's JNI, the build systems and, most of all, knowledge of the internals of RN.
 The great guys at expo saw from a mile away that for a company/team building an app in React Native, it is pretty much an impossible task to learn how to code all of these by themselves.
 Therefore they also applied ungodly amounts of Kotlin/Swift magic and bridged their own way of creating native modules.

 ## Pros